dcshzj/nussucommit/pages/cyberia.md

 Note: The allocation of spaces are based on first-come-first-served basis based on the payment of camp fee.
 Your RSVP will only be confirmed upon completion of payment of camp fee. **No refund can be made upon payment.**

-Do look up for emails once you completed the rsvp and the payment!
+Do look up for emails once you completed the RSVP and the payment!

 Sign up now at http://bit.ly/cyberia19 to upskill yourself!
 See you in the camp!